Kate Middleton's Go-To Designers Just Created the Bridal Shoe Line of Your Dreams (Ahem, Meghan!)

 “There is a strong synergy between the L.K.Bennett woman and the Jenny Packham bride, so it seemed natural and very exciting for me to collaborate with their design team,” Packham said.
 “A project of passion, the combination of the Jenny Packham aesthetic with the renowned design heritage and quality of L.K.Bennett has resulted in a beautiful collection of shoes and bags of which I am very proud.”

-The collection will not only sell shoes, but also coordinating clutches.
-There will be 16 styles of shoes and five different clutches.
-The prices run from £195-495, or $278-705.
-Both brands are U.K. based, but the collection will be available globally.
+The collection includes 16 styles of shoes and five different clutches, with prices running from £195-495, or $278-705.
+Both brands are U.K. based, but the collection is available globally.

+It’s filled with detailed, perfect-for-a-bride pieces.
+Like these low-heeled lace sling-backs with a bow on the front, which are called the Parris Lace Ivory Heel and cost $345.

+Or these star-covered sandals, called the Felicity Star Embellished Sandal, which cost $525.

+There’s a variety of clutches available too, like this sleek, lace-covered one, the Nora Clutch, which runs at $295.

-You can shop the collection starting Feb.
-7 on lkbennett.com or at L.K.
+You can shop the collection now on lkbennett.com or at L.K.
 Bennett stores around the world.